BFF Editing

 A - Absolutely.
 Sometimes a story needs more work before it's ready for a line or copy edit.
 Some writers might benefit from working with a writing coach, a developmental editor, or a critique group.
 The story concept might be brilliant, but it will not work if the structure is unsound or the characters are undeveloped no matter how pristine the punctuation or lovely the language is.

-If you are unsure if your book is ready for a line/copy edit, or if you know it has some issues, you might hire me instead to do an Alpha Assessment or a Basic Beta or Beta Plus reading instead of a sample edit.
+I don't offer full developmental editing services or coaching, but if you are unsure if your book is ready for a line and copy edit, or if you know it has some issues, you might hire me to do an Alpha Assessment or give Basic Beta or Beta Plus feedback instead of a sample edit.

 Q - What will the sample edit look like?

-A - Using MS Word's Track Changes, I look over the sample and offer commentary or suggestion—both inline (right in the text) and in the margin comments.
+A - Using MS Word's Track Changes, I look over the manuscript and offer commentary or suggestion—both inline (right in the text) and as comments in the margin.
 It will not be a comprehensive edit, nor will it be “perfect” (which, of course, is not possible).
-This is a sampling to illustrate my style and the types of feedback I can and will provide.
+This is a sampling to illustrate my style and the types of feedback I provide.

 Along with this single-pass edit sampling, I will offer: